dherault/serverless-offline/README.md

 #### ignoreJWTSignature

 When using HttpApi with a JWT authorizer, don't check the signature of the JWT token.
-This should only be used for local development.

 #### lambdaPort